enahwe/Csv2Hive/README.md

 LOAD DATA LOCAL
 INPATH '/home/user/Csv2Hive/test/airports.csv' OVERWRITE INTO TABLE airports;
 ```
+If you don't want to create the table on Hive or if Hive is not installed on the same machine, don't use the '--create' option (anyway Cs2Hive will generates for you a '.hql' file).

 ### Example 2 (specifying a delimiter)
 You can specify a delimiter but it's optional.
 Indeed, Csv2Hive already detects the following delimiters : Comma (","), Tab ("\t"), Semicolon (";"), Pipe ("|") and Space (" ").